Nanna Devaru

 Nanna Devaru is a 1982 Kannada-language film, directed by B. Mallesh and produced by K. S. Ashok.
 The story was written by R. Selvaraj.
 The film stars Ananth Nag, Sujatha (in her Kannada debut), Tiger Prabhakar and K. S. Ashwath.
 Actress Jayanthi appeared in a brief cameo role.
 The film's score and songs were composed by Rajan–Nagendra, whilst the cinematography was by B. C. Gowrishankar.
-Rajkumar makes an entry during a wedding scene and blesses Ananth Nag and Sujatha.